 One of my oldest and closest friends, the venerable Ethan Braun, proclaimed upon first hearing it that Ständigen Gewäsch was “what Steve Reich wished he could do” - I don’t know if I can really accept such high praise, but I can certainly repeat it here, to let the reader know what others have said.

-I honestly have a bit of a hard time with techno, despite how much of it I’ve made.
-When I was a kid, in Germany, I’d hear the various eurodance and trance hits, and to the damnation of my street cred, I liked it - it was only later, after starting to play guitar and listening to more rock music that I felt like it was all a bit embarrassing.
-How could I fuck with Haddaway once I’d heard Hendrix?
-As a result of this, though I loved stuff like Aphex and DJ Shadow as much as Yes or King Crimson, I kept hanging on to this sense of embarrassment about the 4-to-the-floor zone.
+I’ve honestly had a bit of a hard time with techno, despite how much of it I’ve made.
 The “musician” in me felt like it was too easy, everything at the same tempo, same time signature, hyper-adherent to the genre signifiers.
 The romantic in me found little humanity to wrestle with, the obvious qualities all being highly mechanized and impersonal.

 I soon got into stuff like Vladislav Delay, Pole, the other Chain Reaction albums, and the SF scene of dudes like Kit Clayton, Sutekh and Twerk.
 Vlad’s The Four Quarters and Kit Clayton’s Nek Sanalet really hit me, and those remain perennial favourites; the rest of it just seemed “ok” in comparison to the stuff that had opened those doors for me.
 When I heard BCD-2, I didn’t like it, and still don’t, as it felt like an intrusion of the Berghain nonsense I’d found so happily absent on the first volume.

-So, this album, as should be obvious, is my attempt at removing everything I dislike from the techno idiom, leaving only what I find properly numinous about it.
+So, this album, as is maybe obvious, is my attempt at removing everything I dislike from the techno idiom, leaving only what I find properly numinous about it.
 These are sounds I would happily hear forever.

 Cover art by Michael Keusch.